-Development proposals affecting these assets will be supported when they conserve or enhance these assets.
 Development that would result in the loss of, or have a significant adverse impact on, these assets will only be supported in the following circumstances:

-- a) Where renovation or alteration of non-designated heritage assets require planning permission, such changes are designed sensitively and with careful regard to the heritage asset's historical and architectural value and paying appropriate regard to the asset's setting; or - b) Where a development proposal would result in the loss of, or substantial harm to a locally non-designated heritage asset, such development will only be supported when the public benefit of the proposed development outweighs the loss of or harm to the asset and its setting; and c) Where such development is permitted, this will be conditioned in such a way so as to ensure the proposed development takes place after the loss, or harm, has occurred (e.g. demolition or removal of a building feature); and that appropriate recording of the heritage takes place prior to any loss or harm.
+a) Where a development proposal would result in the loss of, or harm to a nondesignated heritage asset, a balanced judgement will be made as to the acceptability of the proposal having regard to the scale of any harm or loss and the significance of the heritage asset; and b) Where such development is permitted, this will be conditioned in such a way so as to ensure the proposed development takes place after the loss, or harm, has occurred (e.g. demolition or removal of a building feature); and that appropriate recording of the heritage takes place prior to any loss or harm.

 4.22 As well as the scheduled manor and Listed Buildings (Appendix 1), that already have statutory protection through existing legislation, the neighbourhood plan area includes several other buildings and structures that have heritage value.
 In planning speak these are termed non-designated heritage assets.
 These assets are links and reminders of the area's long and varied history, for example there are assets linked to the area's agricultural and railway history.
 National planning policy is set so that heritage assets should be conserved in accordance with their significance.
-Policy ANDP8 is a suggested way to assess future planning applications affecting non-designated heritage assets.
+Policy ANDP7 is a suggested way to assess future planning applications affecting non-designated heritage assets.
 To make Policy ANDP7 more precise it is intended that the neighbourhood area's non-designated heritage assets are identified and included within the policy and on the Policies Map.